magnopus-opensource/connected-spaces-platform/Library/docs/source/manual/documentation/script_system.md

 Script messages are synonymous with events within the CSP scripting runtime environment.
 Any object with access to the Script Component of a specific SpaceEntity can post messages to it.
 The Script Component can then define how it responds to that message.

 ### Sending Messages between Entity Scripts
 Using the script system, entities can send messages to other entities running scripts.
-Scripts can post messages to one another using the ‘PostMessage’ function.
+Scripts can post messages to one another using the ‘PostMessage' function.

 So when one entity posts a `HeyThere` message...